Dheeraj-Murthy/AudioEditor/README.md

 ## **License**

 This project is licensed under the MIT License.
-Refer to the LICENSE file for more details.